 Caravans and camper trailers are getting heavier every day, and people are often towing things they aren’t legally allowed to.
 Every 4WD comes with a maximum towing capacity, along with maximum tow ball weight, GCM and a whole range of other figures you need to investigate.

-I wrote a post about this some time ago which explains it all very simply – A simple towing guide to keep you legal.
+I wrote a post about this some time ago which explains it all very simply – Towing Capacities; a simple guide to keep you legal.

 Fit a tray that’s too long

 There are some interesting restrictions when it comes to modifying your 4WD.
 One specifically relates to Utes, and how long the tray is that you install.
 Everyone should know about the huge increase of dual cab Ute chassis bending in Australia, and this is part of the reason why you can’t fit a tray that is too long.